-Fall is in the air and home gardens are overflowing with vegetables.
+Summer gardens are in full swing.
+Fall will soon be in the air, and home gardens are overflowing with vegetables.
 Don't have a home garden?
-Farm stands are filling up to the brim with end of season bounty, and local orchards are awaiting visitors to do the picking.
+Farm stands are filling up to the brim with the season's bounty, and local orchards are awaiting visitors to do the picking.
 Gather up all of the fresh fruits and vegetables you can now and preserve them to be enjoyed all winter long.

 Food preserving is becoming more and more popular.
 People are preferring home preserved fruits and vegetables over store bought canned goods and pre-packaged snacks that are filled with processed additives.
 In the long run, home preserving is also an economical way to prepare today's excess produce for tomorrow's meals.
 Here's the best news of all: many of the products you'll need for home canning, dehydrating, and preserving are made in the USA!
 Here are 3 great ways to preserve the flavors of summer with made in the USA supplies.

 Preserving With Made in USA Canning Supplies